nidium/Nidium/README.md

+# Nidium - Cross platform rendering with javascript

+~~Nidium - Revolutionary way to create cross platform applications with javascript~~

+~~Nidium - Bare metal environment to write visual applications out of the browser using JavaScript.~~

+~~Nidium - Render target for writing games with JavaScript~~

-# Nidium - Tool-kit for writing server, games, desktop software and mobile apps
+~~Nidium - Tool-kit for writing server, games, desktop software and mobile apps~~

+~~Nidium - A new breed of browser~~

 ## Background